 The Smoking Cessation program provides a systematic approach to assisting patients when they are ready to quit smoking.
 As part of routine patient care, Health Care Providers may ask about your tobacco use and your readiness to quit.
 Sharbot Lake Family Health Team health care provider have been trained in identifying the ways in which your health care team and other agencies can assist you with your “quit” goal.
 If you are a tobacco user and are ready to quit, ask your health care provider how they might assist you.

-Quitting with the help of counselling and nicotine replacement therapies (patch, inhaler, gum, lozenge, mouth spray) can double or triple your success with quitting!
+Quitting with the help of counselling and nicotine replacement therapies (patch, inhaler, gum, lozenges) can double or triple your success with quitting!

 When you’re ready, our health care providers are trained to help you quit smoking.